 My Story of “I am Slow”

-Not too long ago, while attempting to learn a hedging strategy for managing investment portfolio risk, I found myself uttering “I am slow”.
-I got into a fluster because I was relatively new to this strategy, which involved making computations with various sets of numbers and because there would be a financial impact if I make an error.
+Not too long ago, while attempting to learn a hedging strategy for investments, I found myself uttering “I am slow”.
+I got into a fluster because I was relatively new to this strategy, which involved making computations with various sets of numbers.
+I started to sweat just thinking about the possibility of losing money if I make an error.

 It’s subtle but it’s definitely there: the belief “I am slow”.
 It finally dawned on me that I have had it for a long time but had not done enough to address it.
-With the understanding that holding on to this belief was no longer serving my highest good, I worked on releasing it with a coach.
+With the understanding that holding on to this belief was no longer serving my highest good, I worked on releasing it.